Alan-eMartin/Alan-eMartin/README.md

 ## What I have worked with -

-- React JS & Next JS
+- React JS, Next JS, Gatsby
 - Typescript
 - Node JS
 - Redux